 For example, you can easily create merch with your designs using Sellfy’s print-on-demand service.
 All you need to do is upload your art files, add them to products, and Sellfy will take care of the rest!

 Having an automated merch business is an excellent way to earn passive income as an Instagram artist.
 While there are several print-on-demand products available, I’d recommend selling clothing (in a recent study, Statista confirmed that clothing is the most popular online shopping category).

-So, if you already have a Sellfy store, why not give print on demand a try?
+So, if you already have a Sellfy store, why not give print on demand (POD) a try?